martin-creator/Lafiya/README.md

 Room for improvement:
 - Refactor source code to follow DRY and SOLID principles
 - Write Tests for the application to ensure quality and support production environments
-- Protect againts SQL injections and CORS attacks
+- Protect against SQL injections and CORS attacks
 - Make all web pages mobile responsive
 - Redesign database to capture mDoc's needs
 - Improve documentaion in source code